 As we walk around town or campus, there are a number of features that can mark us as unique: the clothes we wear; the bags we carry; the color of our hair, eyes, skin; even the language that we speak.
 But, what about where we are from?
 Does the place we identify with—our background, home town, upbringing, and even culture provide us a unique identity within a community?

-In this class, you will begin by first considering how your identity is “created” and is being represented in the culture at large as well as define the concept of community.
-Using personal experiences--memories, stories, and a variety of other textual and visual artifacts--you will then investigate how your identity has been represented; you will follow this by examining how these representations support and/or contradict observations about culture as depicted by such authors as bell hooks, Gloria Anzaldua, Beverly Tatum, and Victor Villanueva among others, to develop a research project that explores the relationship between identity and community.
+This class begins by defining the concept of community and considering how your identity is “created” and represented in the culture at large.
+Using personal experiences--memories, stories, and a variety of other textual and visual artifacts--you then investigate how your identity has been represented; you will follow this by examining how these representations support and/or contradict observations about culture as depicted by such authors as bell hooks, Gloria Anzaldua, Beverly Tatum, and Victor Villanueva among others, to develop a research project that explores the relationship between identity and community.

 Humor and Comedy

-Bill Cosby.
+Amy Schumer.
 Robin Williams.
 Louis C.K.
 Aziz Ansari.
 These comedians have all come to fame by providing people with one of the pleasures of life: humor and comedy.
 But to what end do people use humor?
 Why does jest have such an impact on humanity and how can understanding that help us?
 This course allows students to investigate humor, comedy, and laughter through a variety of academic lenses.
-Students can research and analyze topics such as: political satire, popular cartoons, stand-up routines, comedians, ethnic and cultural humor, sit-coms, YouTube antics, humor and yoga, bloopers, vaudeville, The Simpsons, South Park, Family Guy, The Daily Show, film, video, comic books and more.
+Students research and analyze topics such as political satire, popular cartoons, stand-up routines, comedians, ethnic and cultural humor, sit-coms, YouTube antics, humor and yoga, bloopers, vaudeville, The Simpsons, South Park, Family Guy, The Daily Show, film, video, comic books, and more.